code-star/ng2-react-native/findings.md

 * + Developer skill sharing, Knowledge sharing (angular2 skills translate)
 * + Possibility for code sharing
 * +/- Might be feasible to develop for web+native mobile with this if you start with it in mind or heavily refactor
-* - Not magically run an angular2 app on your phone
+* - Not magically run an angular2 app on your phone.
+This is feasible by wrapping in a webview with native extensions.
-* - No HTML or CSS on mobile, which a Webview wrapper/Cordava
+* - No HTML or CSS on mobile, which a Webview wrapper/Cordava would allow

 Potential areas of further research:
 - compare with alternatives like Nativescript and Ionic 2